Contact UsDr. Jim Osborne

 The first commercial oxygen analyzer was used to help hospital staff accurately monitor oxygen levels in incubators to reduce the risk of blindness among premature infants.

-1960: First Automated Blood Cell Counter - Wallace Coulter invented a way to count and size particles using impedence measurements while working with the U.S. Navy to improve paint adherence to battleship hulls.
-The first automated blood cell counter based on the Coulter Principal was introduced in 1949.
-It could count and size blood cells at the rate of thousands per second providing greater speed, convenience and accuracy over the prevailing manual method using a microscope and hand counter.
+1960: First Automated Blood Cell Counter - Wallace Coulter invented a way to count and size cells using impedance measurements in 1948.
+The first automated blood cell counter based on the Coulter Principal was introduced in 1956, and majority of cell counters used today are still based on this technology .
+These devices count and size blood cells at the rate of thousands per second providing greater speed, convenience and accuracy over the classic manual method using a microscope and hand counter.

 1961: Model DB-GT Spectrophotometer - Solid state electronics ensured stable operation of this spectrophotometer.
 All components, including a lamp power supply, were housed in a single compact instrument case.
 The DB-GT could be easily converted to a recording spectrophotometer by connecting it to a Beckman 10-inch laboratory recorder.